cpaxton/grid_planning/Readme.md

 This directory contains Python scripts.

 Scripts will collect data based on examples, segment, and do other things.
-These let you more or less directly run the GP demos.
+These let you more or less directly run the different demos.

 ### Skills